-Albemarle also has a dedicated internal working group responsible for considering and managing human rights issues including modern slavery present within our global operations and supply chain.
-This group is led by our Chief Risk Officer and assisted by consultants with specialist expertise in human rights and compliance.
-The Chief Risk Officer regularly reports to the Audit & Finance Committee of Albemarle's Board of Directors, generally highlighting risks identified as the most significant and reviewing the company's methods of risk assessment and risk mitigation strategies, which include human rights and modern slavery-related initiatives.
-The Chief Risk Officer also provides periodic reports on the status of our human rights program to our Sustainability Steering Committee.
-To further facilitate such oversight, in 2022, we updated the company's Enterprise Risk Management (ERM) framework to specifically consider sustainability factors when assessing the impact, likelihood, and severity of risks.
+Albemarle also has a dedicated internal working group responsible for considering and managing human rights issues including modern slavery risks within our global operations and supply chain.
+This group is formed by members of the Ethics and Compliance, Sustainability and Procurement teams and assisted by consultants with specialist expertise in human rights and compliance.
+The VP of Ethics and Compliance regularly reports to the Audit & Finance Committee of Albemarle's Board of Directors, generally highlighting risks identified as the most significant and reviewing the company's methods of risk assessment and risk mitigation strategies, which include human rights and modern slavery-related initiatives.
+To facilitate such oversight, we use sustainability factors when assessing impact, and likelihood of risks in the company's Enterprise Risk Management (ERM) framework.